perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 8 - Remote Access Services.md

 ### Hardware Solutions
 - Use Device Manager to make sure network adapters and WAN adapters are working properly
 - Also use Device Manager to make sure that adapter has no resource conflicts
+- For an external DSL adapter or a combined DS